Denmark in the Eurovision Song Contest 2011

-Denmark participated in the Eurovision Song Contest 2011 with the song "New Tomorrow" written by Lise Cabble and Jakob Glæsner.
+Denmark was represented at the Eurovision Song Contest 2011 with the song "New Tomorrow" written by Lise Cabble and Jakob Glæsner.
 The song was performed by the band A Friend in London.
 The Danish broadcaster DR organised the national final Dansk Melodi Grand Prix 2011 in order to select the Danish entry for the 2011 contest in Düsseldorf, Germany.
 Ten songs competed in a televised show where the winner was selected over three rounds of voting.
 The results of the first round were decided upon through the combination of jury voting and public voting while the results in the second and third round were determined solely by public televoting.
 "New Tomorrow" performed by A Friend in London was the winner after gaining the most public votes in the third round.

 Denmark was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 18, "New Tomorrow" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Denmark placed second out of the 19 participating countries in the semi-final with 135 points.
 In the final, Denmark performed in position 3 and placed fifth out of the 25 participating countries, scoring 134 points.